My Credentials, Background & Bio

 The problem was that I wasn’t sure I wanted to double the business.
 I had hired and trained at least a dozen consultants, but I missed being the actual consultant myself.
 I also realized that I’m a starter and a strategist… I like getting new initiatives off the ground.
 That’s not what my agency needed though.
 We needed managers and operations guys.

 So in 2013 I made a move that was the right move for my agency, for the employees who meant so much to me, for our clients, and for me both personally and professionally.
 It was time for me to move on to new projects, so I sold my agency.
 Ephricon was acquired by Straight North, a top internet marketing agency based in Chicago.
 It was treated as a merger from an integration standpoint, with my team staying on and our Charlotte area office remaining in service.
 I stayed on for about 9 months helping with the integration, which actually saw the responsibilities of my team double from roughly 60 clients to over 100 clients during that time period.
 I named and trained my replacement, and helped in every way that I could.
 It was a beautiful experience, sort of like seeing your child go off to college.

 During my time running an agency, I often came across various ideas that I turned into half-executed side projects.
 But as the agency was successful and growing, it was difficult to justify spending much time on these projects.
-Now having sold the agency, and having signed a non-compete that limits me from doing SEO consulting for a few years, I’m freed up to spend my time pursuing these various projects.
+Now having sold the agency, I’m freed up to spend my time pursuing these various projects.